 - Rags to Royalty: Several examples, including Anja in "The True Bride" and Lucky in "The Luck Child."
 Sapsorrow in the episode of the same name goes from royalty to rags to royalty again.

-- Robbing the Dead: Michael Gambon's Storyteller does this in his first (chronological) episode "Theseus and the Minotaur", or as he puts it "exchanging their coins for smaller valuables" on the isle of Crete.
-He and the Dog get chased into the Labryinth, setting on the frame story.
+- Robbing the Dead: Michael Gambon's Greek Storyteller does this in his first (chronological) episode "Theseus and the Minotaur", or as he puts it "exchanging their coins for smaller valuables" on the Isle of Crete; in Ancient Greece this would've been a grave offense since the dead needed money to pay Charon the ferryman to cross the River Styx and enter Hades.
+He and the Dog get chased into the Labyrinth by angry locals, setting up the framing device.

 - Rule of Three: Unsurprisingly, this one's all over the various fairy tales:

 - In "The Soldier and Death", the soldier meets three old men and gives each of them one of his three biscuits; each of them gives him something back, but it's the third man who gives him the magic deck of cards and magic sack that get him through most of the rest of the story.